-- (24) a. pos: Maria is short - b. subjComp/objComp: Maria is shorter than Sophie - c. subjEq/objComp: Maria is as short as Sophie condition target sentence test sentence pos Maria is short Maria is short subjComp Maria is shorter than Sophie Maria is short objComp Maria is shorter than Sophie Sophie is short subEq Maria is as short as Sophie Maria is short objEq Maria is as short as Sophie Sophie is short
+- (24) (a) pos: Maria is short - (b) subjComp/objComp: Maria is shorter than Sophie - (c) subjEq/objComp: Maria is as short as Sophie

-However, for reasons discussed in §2.1, we are interested in testing for evaluativity in both clauses of the equative and comparison constructions, so the construction condition has five sub-conditions, illustrated in Table 4.
+However, for reasons discussed in Section 2.1, we are interested in testing for evaluativity in both clauses of the equative and comparison constructions, so the construction condition has five sub-conditions, illustrated in Table 4.

-Table 4: Sub-conditions of construction type
+Table 4 Sub-conditions of construction type.

 Eight items were constructed for each of the posPol-negpol adjective pairs listed in Table 3.
 That is, Experiment 1 involved a set of 64 items and Experiment 2 involved a distinct set of 64 items.
-Every item was passed through 10 conditions (2 adjective polarities \times 5 construction types).
-Every participant saw each of these items exactly once, either with the posPol or the negPol adjective, and in one of the 5 construction types, for a total of 64 stimuli (excluding fillers).
+Every item was passed through 10 conditions (2 adjective polarities × 5 construction types).
+Every participant saw each of these items exactly once, with either the posPol or the negPol adjective, and in one of the five construction types, for a total of 64 stimuli (excluding fillers).
 The adjective polarity & construction type combination was randomly selected for every one of the 64 items and rotated for every participant (Latin square design).

-The participants were presented with a series of deductions that a Police Chief makes based on onesentence reports from his Detective.
-They were asked to evaluate how justified the Chief's conclusions were on the same 5-point Likert scale: -2 (not justified at all), -1 (somewhat unjustified), 0 (neither justified nor unjustified), 1 (somewhat justified), 2 (strongly justified) (see Table 2 above).
-(25) and (26) contain example stimuli in the subjComp condition, (25) from the relative adjective experiment (Experiment 1) and (26) from the absolute adjective experiment (Experiment 2).
+The participants were presented with a series of deductions that a Police Chief made based on one-sentence reports from his Detective.
+They were asked to evaluate how justified the Chief's conclusions were on the same five-point Likert scale: -2 (not justified at all), -1 (somewhat unjustified), 0 (neither justified nor unjustified), 1 (somewhat justified), 2 (strongly justified) (see Table 2 above).
+Examples (25) and (26) contain example stimuli in the subjcomp condition, (25) from the relative adjective experiment (Experiment 1) and (26) from the absolute adjective experiment (Experiment 2).

-- (25) a.
-The Detective reported to the Police Chief: "Picking locks is harder than cracking safes."
-The Chief concluded from this that picking locks is hard. - b.
-The Detective reported to the Police Chief: "The city's sidewalk is wider than the town's sidewalk."
-The Chief concluded from this that the city's sidewalk is wide. - c.
-The Detective reported to the Police Chief: "Martha is stronger than Bertha."
-The Chief concluded from this that Martha is strong. - (26) a.
-The Detective reported to the Police Chief: "Mary's instructions are more complete than Richard's instructions."
-The Chief concluded from this that Mary's instructions are complete. - b.
-The Detective reported to the Police Chief: "The writing paper is more opaque than the drawing paper."
-The Chief concluded from this that the writing paper is opaque. - c.
-The Detective reported to the Police Chief: "Carol's blemishes are more visible than Henry's blemishes."
+- (25) (a) The Detective reported to the Police Chief: 'Picking locks is harder than cracking safes'.
+The Chief concluded from this that picking locks is hard. - (b) The Detective reported to the Police Chief: 'The city's sidewalk is wider than the town's sidewalk'.
+The Chief concluded from this that the city's sidewalk is wide. - (c) The Detective reported to the Police Chief: 'Martha is stronger than Bertha'.
+The Chief concluded from this that Martha is strong. - (26) (a) The Detective reported to the Police Chief: 'Mary's instructions are more complete than Richard's instructions'.
+The Chief concluded from this that Mary's instructions are complete. - (b) The Detective reported to the Police Chief: 'The writing paper is more opaque than the drawing paper'.
+The Chief concluded from this that the writing paper is opaque. - (c) The Detective reported to the Police Chief: 'Carol's blemishes are more visible than Henry's blemishes'.
 The Chief concluded from this that Carol's blemishes are visible.

 In addition to the 64 experimental stimuli, there were 67 fillers involving modal expressions: the modal verb must; the modal verb might; the modal adverb certainly; the modal adverb possibly; the modal/evidential adverb apparently; and the modal/evidential adverb supposedly.
-The fillers were meant to elicit ratings across the entire range: possibility modals expressions were meant to elicit low ratings, while the ones with necessity modal expressions were meant to elicit higher ratings.13 Thus, every partic-
+The fillers were meant to elicit ratings across the entire range: possibility modal expressions were meant to elicit low ratings, while the ones with necessity modal expressions were meant to elicit higher ratings.
+Thus, every participant responded to 131 stimuli